-6 Delicious Dishes to Try on Holiday to Cuba
+6 Delicious Dishes in Cuba

 In recent years, Cuba has finally started to open up to the world, after decades of communist rule.
 Whilst still a communist country, some private enterprise is now allowed, and international trade is a growing aspect of Cuba’s economy.
 This has had a revolutionary impact on Cuban food.
 Once bland state-owned restaurants are now being replaced with private enterprises, selling freshly cooked meals oozing with flavour.
 A Caribbean-influenced cuisine, with hints of Spanish and African, Cuban food is finally emerging from the shadows.
 Restaurants, tiny paladars, bakeries and street food stalls are just some of the places where you can tuck in.
 In this article, we’ll introduce you to some of the most popular dishes to enjoy on a holiday to Cuba.
+So here are your 6 Delicious dishes in Cuba.

 Where better to start than the national dish of Cuba?
 Ropa vieja involves the shredding of perfectly cooked beef, mixed with a tomato sauce and served on a bed of white rice.
 The meat tends to be accompanied by friend plantain or other vegetables and is available in most of the tourist hotpots around Cuba.
 Beef can be quite scarce in the country, so this dish isn’t always available at a local level, but you’re sure to find it on at least some of the menus you come across in the country.